-This public use file contains records for 16,221 persons in Panel 14 who were respondents for the period they were in-scope for the survey (i.e., a member of the civilian non-institutionalized population) during the two-year period.
-Data are available for all five rounds for 91.4% of the cases (14,833).
-The remaining 8.6% (1,388 persons) do not have data for one or more rounds but participated in the survey for their full period of eligibility.
-These persons include those who were born, died, were in the military or an institution, or left the country during the two-year period.
-In contrast, persons in the panel who did not participate in the survey for the entire period they were in-scope are not included in this file The analytic weight variable (LONGWT) has been adjusted for nonresponse/attrition and should be used to produce national estimates for the two-year period.
-The codebook provides both weighted and unweighted frequencies for each variable in the data file.
+This public use file contains records for 18,512 persons in Panel 16 who were respondents for the period they were in-scope for the survey (i.e., a member of the civilian non-institutionalized population) during the two-year period.
+Only persons with positive person-level weights (PERWT11F or PERWT12F) are included in the longitudinal PUF data.
+Data are available for all five rounds for 91.9% of the cases (17,016).
+The remaining 8.1% (1,496 persons) do not have data for one or more rounds but were in-scope for all rounds they participated in the survey.
+These persons are those who were born, died, were in the military or an institution, or left the country during the two-year period.
+In contrast, persons in the panel who participated in the survey for only part of the period they were in-scope are not included in this file.
+To compensate for this attrition, adjustments were made in the construction of the panel weight variable included in this file (LONGWT).
+The codebook provides both weighted and unweighted frequencies for each variable on the data file.
+The LONGWT variable should be used to produce national estimates for the two-year period.